-The Walkmill Falls is the location where the first mill was established in 1606 when Randal MacDonnell gave the lease of a mill to Mathew Logan.
-Several more mills would develop along the river Bush, maximising the head of water as it drops several metres between the falls at the Walkmill and the lower reaches of the village village.
-These mills collectively led to the modern name of Bushmills coming into being.
-The original name for the settlement was Portcaman.
+The Walkmill Falls is the location where the first mill was established in 1606 when Randal MacDonnell gave the lease of land and mill to Mathew Logan.
+Over the years following several mills would develop along the river Bush, maximising the head of water as it drops several metres between the falls at the Walkmill and the lower reaches of the village village.
+These mills collectively led to the village being called Bushmills, the original name for the settlement was Portcaman.

-The Walkmill Falls were significant in the development of the world's first public hydro electric tramway, it was here that Anthony and William Traill built their power station and installed water turbines the electricity which would power the tram from Portrush to Bushmills and later to the Giants Causeway.
-The old generating station building is still standing above the river but the turbines and machinery have long gone.
+The Walkmill Falls were very significant in the development of the world's first public hydro electric tramway, it was here that Anthony and William Traill built their hydro power station, installed water turbines and generated electricity to power the tram between Portrush and Bushmills and later to the Giants Causeway.
+The building where the power was generated is still standing above the river but the turbines and machinery have long gone.